Cape Flattery: James Cook

 Cape Flattery is the oldest non-Native permanently named feature in Washington state, being described and named by James Cook on March 22, 1778.
 Cook wrote: "... there appeared to be a small opening which flattered us with the hopes of finding an harbour ...
 On this account I called the point of land to the north of it Cape Flattery."

 Japanese castaways in 1834

 In 1834, the first Japanese persons (Iwakichi, Kyukichi, and Otokichi, or Three Kichis) known to have set foot on what is now Washington state arrived in a dismasted, rudderless ship that ran aground near Cape Flattery.
-The three survivors of the broken ship were enslaved by the local Makah people.
+The three survivors of the broken ship were briefly enslaved by the local Makah people.

 When William H. McNeill learned about them, he took them to British authorities at Fort Vancouver, under orders from John McLoughlin of the Hudson's Bay Company which controlled the site.

 An American attempt to repatriate them to Japan would fail in the 1837 Morrison incident.

 A Monument to the Three Kichis was built in Vancouver in 1989.